The Encode library provides a unified interface for converting strings

 encode WinArabic < data.UTF8 > data.WinArabic

-The installation instructions are given in INSTALL
+The installation instructions are given in INSTALL.

 For the list of supported encoding schemes, please refer

-and the source files of the programs.
+to Encode and the source files of the programs.
 With the

 executables, the naming of encodings is case-insensitive